ch3ryllam/show-attend-tell/README.md

 - **VGG-19** (original paper): features extracted before the final pooling layer → 14×14 spatial map, `L=196`, `D=512`
 - **ResNet-50** (our addition): features from the final convolutional block → 7×7 spatial map, `L=49`, `D=2048`

 **Soft Attention.** The context vector is a weighted sum over spatial features.
 It is fully differentiable and trained end-to-end via backpropagation.
-We include the doubly stochastic regularization term from the paper to encourage the model to attend to all image regions over the course of generation as it was shown to improve BLEU.
-A learned gating scalar further modulates the context vector.
+We include the doubly stochastic regularization term from the paper to encourage the model to attend to all image regions over the course of generation.

-**Hard Attention.** Attention location is treated as a latent variable, and hard attention is trained by maximizing a variational lower bound on the marginal log-likelihood (Equations 10–12 in the paper), equivalent to REINFORCE.
-Variance is reduced via a moving average baseline, an entropy regularization term on the attention distribution, and with probability 0.5 replacing the sampled location with its expected value.
+**Hard Attention.** At each timestep, the model samples a single spatial location from the attention distribution instead of computing a weighted average over all regions.
+Because this sampling operation is non-differentiable, the model is trained using REINFORCE with a moving-average baseline and entropy regularization to reduce variance and encourage exploration.

-**Decoder.** Output is computed via a deep output layer (Equation 7 in the paper).
+**Decoder.** Output is computed via a deep output layer.

-**Training.** The original paper used RMSProp for Flickr8k.
-We found Adam performed comparably.
-Early stopping is based on validation BLEU-4, consistent with the paper.
-Beam search with beam size 7 is used at inference.
+**Training.** We used teacher forcing, RMSProp, and beam search with beam size 7.
+We

 **Dataset.** We use Flickr8k, which consists of 8,000 images with 5 human-annotated captions each, using the standard train/val/test splits.